Why study History?

 International study tours

-- History students have the opportunity to join international study tours exploring the history of the Marmara region of Turkey, or visiting a number of locations where La Trobe has partner universities.
+- History students have the opportunity to join international study tours exploring the history of the the world, or visiting a number of locations where La Trobe has partner universities.